Rilo Kiley: Hiatus and breakup

 In a 2010 interview with Paste, Jason Boesel said the band was taking a break but working on a compilation of unreleased songs.
 He also said there were no plans to release a new album in the near future.

 In an April 2011 interview, Blake Sennett said, "I would say that if Rilo Kiley were ... hmmm ... a human being ... hmmm ... he's probably laying on his back in a morgue with a tag on his toe.
 Now, I see movies where the dead get up and walk.
 And when they do that, rarely do good things happen."

 In June 2011, when asked about his "corpse" comment and whether Rilo Kiley was indeed dead, Sennett said, "I never say never.
 I loved Rilo Kiley—I loved writing with Jenny.
 I think she's a great artist and great to write with.
 I think we're not there yet.
 Maybe one day we'll dust it off and give it a go; I'd be open to it.
 I think it was fun—for all of the pitfalls, it was great.
 I had a great time in Rilo Kiley.
 I always did."

-A month later, Sennett told AOL Spinner: "I said, 'Fuck that, I can't do this anymore.'
+A month later, Sennett told AOL's Spinner: "I said, 'Fuck that, I can't do this anymore.'
 That being said, it was probably immature and came from a place of ego.
 I think that stuff will rear its head in anything you do, depending on the personnel you surround yourself with; things change over time [sic], and people change, and relationships change."

 In February 2013, the band announced a collection of previously released rarities and unreleased material, titled Rkives, to be released in April 2013 on DeReeder's label, the Little Record Company.

 In a 2014 interview with the National Post, Jenny Lewis confirmed the band had officially broken up.

 In April 2015, Blake Sennett joined Jenny Lewis and her band on stage at Coachella for a performance of the Rilo Kiley song "Portions for Foxes."

-Since embarking on a solo career, Jenny Lewis has enlisted the help of drummer Jason Boesel for percussion on studio recordings.
-He was also part of Lewis' live band for her 2019 tour.
+Since embarking on a solo career, Jenny Lewis has enlisted the help of drummer Jason Boesel both live and on studio recordings.

+Reunion

 The band reunited in 2025, embarking on a North American tour and playing at the Just Like Heaven Festival on May 10, 2025 at the Rose Bowl.
-On May 9, 2025, the band appeared on Jimmy Kimmel Live, performing "Silver Lining."
+On May 9, 2025, the band appeared on Jimmy Kimmel Live!, performing "Silver Lining."
 Speaking about the reunion, Lewis said “It couldn't have happened any sooner.
 It feels like now is the time to share that joy and love with each other and with everyone else.”
 Describing the band's coming-together again, de Reeder said “Planning this reunion over these past months has been like reconnecting with family.
 We haven’t missed a beat.
 The stakes are only to have a good time, to revel in this nostalgia."
 The band earned praise for their performances at the outset of the reunion.